1997, October 1. The END DAY.

 Our Destiny is in Your Hands

-One of the best things about Crystalis is its plot.
-Set in a post-apocalyptic world of 2097, where humanity had been pushed to the brink of extinction and literally back to the dark ages, the game sees the player take on the role of a young magician tasked with saving the world from the evil Draygonian Empire and the powerful sorcerer Draygon.
-The unnamed hero (you!) only survived because they were cryogenically put to sleep, to only be awoken to prevent another Great War.
+The unnamed hero (you!) only survived because they were cryogenically put to sleep, to be awoken only to prevent another Great War.
 Along the way, you meet a variety of helpful Sages, explore different towns and dungeons, and uncover the secrets of the world’s past.

 - The Sword of Wind is the first sword you receive, in the very first village you enter: Leaf.
 Once powered up you can break down rock obstacles (Ball of Wind) and hit multiple enemies at once (Tornado Bracelet).